Sile735/mod_okrane_personal/README.md

 All Tool type items (bombs and nets) now have 0ap cost to swap to, 1 time per turn.

+Added Staggered condition to increase dmg of Deathblow.

 # Requirements

 - Modern Hooks